splashkit/splashkit-translator/README.md

 #### Usage in functions

-Associates the `sound_effect` type to an OO-translated SplashKit code class _instance_.
+Associates the `sound_effect` type to an object-oriented-translated SplashKit class _instance_.

 When added to a function, the type will be associated to a class.
 You must pair this with `method`, `constructor`, `destructor`, `getter`, or `setter`